 Report on paper

 Sometimes it may be difficult to fill in the results directly in VIRTUE’s database (e.g. when you are out in the field.
-An alternative is to use VIRTUE’s recording sheet (can be downloaded here < new LINK>) and later transfer the observations to VIRTUE’s database when you are back in school.
+An alternative is to use VIRTUE’s recording sheets (can be downloaded here) and later transfer the observations to VIRTUE’s database when you are back in school.